 Male hair loss is a genetic disorder that is passed down through families – from the mother’s side, believe it or not.
 This means that if your mum’s dad (your grandfather) lost all of his hair at a young age and if her brothers (uncles) are/were the same, then it is likely that you too will suffer the same fate as them.

-The process of losing your hair can actually start from as young as puberty – meaning that while you are getting new hair in certain places, you can actually begin to start losing it from off of your head.
-However, for most men that it will happen to them, it starts around the age of 30 years old.
+The process of losing your hair can start as young as puberty – meaning that while you are getting new hair in certain places, you can start losing it from off of your head.
+However, for most men that it happens to them, it starts around the age of 30 years old.
 By the age of 50, almost half of all men have experienced some sort of hair loss.